Conservation Easement Acreage: 5,100 and counting…

 Since 2004, the Conservancy has been working with landowners and land trusts to protect the critical natural, agricultural, and historic resources in and around Morgan County.
-A total of over 3,550 acres have been permanently protected in Morgan County through this voluntary conservation tool.
+A total of over 5,118 acres have been permanently protected in Morgan County through this voluntary, private land conservation tool.

 Landowners who want to protect their property can donate a conservation easement, which restricts land use in an effort to protect the conservation values on the property.
 See an example of one family’s decision to use conservation easements as a tool: Vason Conservation Easements.